 A Comparison of Browser-based and Backend API

 - Browser-based API example: The Nordic BankIDs can all be run on the Browser-based API.
-This is the choice for HTML-based front-ends and needs a browser window to run the neccessary user interactions.
+This is the choice for HTML-based front-ends and needs a browser window to run the necessary user interactions.

 - Backend (server-2-server) API example: ZignSec has implemented the “BankID API for Apps” which is better suited for backend integrations without user-interactions – for example when building mobile apps.